AVL Support Knowledge Base

 Updated on

-The video world can get kinda crazy!
-We at Life.Church use the switcher so simply that knowing all the fancy terms is not necessary to run a service successfully.
-This article will list a few key terms and their definitions as a way to deepen your knowledge.
+In the world of video, things can get confusing with the terminology.
+At Life.Church, we use the switcher in such a way that all of the confusing technical terms are not necessary to run a service successfully.
+This article will list a few key terms and their definitions as a way to deepen your knowledge of video terminology.

 Program